dwhiffing/quest/src/pages/about.md

   height: 120vh
   top: 100px
   variant: bottom
-  title: How It Works
+  title: What We Do
+  content: Quest to Conquer Cancer is the newly launched fundraising initiative by
-  content: We raise funds through partnerships with streamers who host charity streams
-    for their audiences.
-Every streamer with any size audience helps to get us to our goal of conquering cancer.
-All donations to streamers or through the site go directly to fund cancer research and care at The Princess Margaret.<br><br>We also partner with gaming leaders and brands to create unique gaming experiences.
+    The Princess Margaret Cancer Foundation.
+We raise funds through partnerships with streamers who host charity streams for their audiences.
+Every streamer participating helps us reach our goal of conquering cancer.
+All donations go directly to fund cancer research and care at The Princess Margaret.
-    These events will bring our community together, strengthen our impact, celebrate our supporters, and inspire more to join our mission to conquer cancer.
   image: ''
   button:
     url: ''